hashicorp/terraform-provider-azuread/docs/guides/managed_service_identity.md

 Refer to the [azurerm_linux_virtual_machine][azurerm_linux_virtual_machine] and [azurerm_windows_virtual_machine][azurerm_windows_virtual_machine] documentation for more information on how to use these resources to launch a new virtual machine.

 The implicitly created Service Principal should have the same or similar name as your virtual machine.
 At this point you will need to assign permissions to access Azure Active Directory to create and modify Azure Active Directory objects such as users and groups.
-We recommend the Directory Roles method.
-See the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html#method-1-directory-roles-recommended) guide for more information.
+See the [Configuring a Service Principal for managing Azure Active Directory][azuread-service-principal-permissions] guide for more information.

 ## Configuring Managed Identity in Terraform